YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbubuntu.md

 Make your selection and then click on Restore to finalize the image restoration process.

-Depending on how much was changed the restoration process usually completes almost immediately.
+Depending on how much the VM has changed since the snapshot, the restoration process usually completes almost immediately.

 Once it has finished you can then restart the Virtual Machine with your image restored back at the point the snapshot was created.